bup/bup/Documentation/bup-validate-object-links.1.md

 # NAME

-bup-validate-object-links - scan the respository for broken object links
+bup-validate-object-links - scan the repository for broken object links

 # SYNOPSIS